pyapp-kit/app-model/docs/index.md

 1. **It's easier to query the application's state**

     If you want to ask "what commands are available in this application?", or "what items are currently in a given menu", you can directly query the application registries.
-For example, you don't need to find a specific `QMenu` instance and iterate it's `actions()` to know whether a given item is present.
+For example, you don't need to find a specific `QMenu` instance and iterate its `actions()` to know whether a given item is present.

 1. **It's easier to modify the application's state**